-- OSP1 Will designate the EAO Administrative Fee - OSS1 Will designate the EAO In-country Program Fees
+- OSAP Will designate the EAO Administrative Fee - OSAS Will designate the EAO In-country Program Fees - OSAV Will designate the EAO Instructional Fees (places in lieu of on-campus tuition)

-The fees listed above are fees connected with the study abroad program and must be paid by the student by the stated deadlines for their respective program.
-Students receiving financial aid may receive a payment deferment of their Administrative Fee (OSP1) and Instructional Fees (OSS1) until receipt of their financial aid disbursement.
+All fees listed above (OSAS, OSAV, OSAP) are fees connected with the study abroad program and must be paid by the student by the stated deadlines for their respective program.
+Students receiving financial aid may receive a payment deferment of their Administrative Fee (OSAP) and Instructional Fees (OSAV) until receipt of their financial aid disbursement.
 Please note that these fees may be automatically deducted from their financial aid disbursement.